 Anglian Annals was published on Saturday, September 21, 2019 at a launch event at Jarrold, Norwich.

 Peter Sargent’s new book will be published on Thursday, October 1, 2020.
 Entitled My Word! it is an informative and entertaining read.
 The book explores the history of words, where they came from and how our use of them continues to change in a fast-paced world.

 Read stories that bring East Anglian history to life?

 Read more about Peter's career

 Peter writes stories that bring East Anglian history to life.
-He is the author of two books – A Moment in Time and A Place in History – each containing 50 short stories about the people, places and events that put this region on the historical map.
+He is the author of four books.
+The first three – A Moment in Time, A Place in History and Anglian Annals – each contain 50 short stories about the people, places and events that put this region on the historical map.

 In these entertaining and informative books we meet saints and sinners, soldiers and scholars, kings and commoners as well as reformers and rakes.
 Vibrant tales about real people and the impact they made on their times.